r3b3ly3ll/adp/README.md

-# adp
-Axcelerate ADP Library
+# Go Library for OpenText Axcelerate